Zero-Tang/NoirVisor/README.md

 ```

 ## NoirVisor as a Nested Hypervisor
-If NoirVisor is subverting a system under a virtualized environment with exposed detection (e.g: VMware virtual machines with `hypervisor.cpuid.v0 = TRUE` configuration,) as a Type-II hypervisor, the operating system may have already been using functionalities provided by the hypervisor.
+If NoirVisor is subverting a system under a virtualized environment with exposed detection (e.g: VMware virtual machines with `hypervisor.cpuid.v0 = TRUE` configuration) as a Type-II hypervisor, the operating system may have already been using functionalities provided by the hypervisor.
 In this regard, NoirVisor should pass-through the access to hypervisor functionalities (e.g: `cpuid` instructions, accesses to Microsoft Synthetic MSRs, hypercalls, etc.)

 ## TSC-Omission
 Since the end of 2020, NoirVisor implemented a simple Time-Profiler Countermeasure.
 According to the half-year test, this technique is deemed unstable with multiprocessing systems.
 For example, TSC-omission may cause external hardwares to trigger drivers resetting themselves.
 Everything could be messed up: Timer, Graphics Card, NIC, etc. In a nutshell, system may go haywire. <br>